swapnil5775/unusualfl/README.md

 2. GitHub Actions will automatically trigger a deployment to Render
 3. Monitor the deployment status in the GitHub Actions tab

+### Deployment Status

+The application is currently deployed and running on Render.
+The deployment is managed through GitHub Actions, which automatically deploys changes when pushed to the main branch.

+Current deployment URL: [FinanceHub on Render](https://financehub.onrender.com) (Replace with your actual Render URL)

+Last deployed: March 21, 2024

 ### Setting Up Automated Deployment

 To set up automated deployment to Render: